yangleir/IEEEGRSL/README.md

 # IEEE GRSL

-Here is the data used in paper Z. Lin, Y. Lei, X. Yongsheng, Y. Fanlin, and Z. Xinghua, “Retrieving wave parameters with PPP mode from GNSS buoy measurements,” IEEE Geoscience and Remote Sensing Letters, vol. Under Rreview, 2020.
+Here is the data used in paper:
+`Z. Lin, Y. Lei, X. Yongsheng, Y. Fanlin, and Z. Xinghua, “Retrieving wave parameters with PPP mode from GNSS buoy measurements,” IEEE Geoscience and Remote Sensing Letters, vol. Under Review, 2020.`

 I wish it would be useful for people who have interest in this domain.